Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 Where: Sky Room 330 West 40th Street New York, NY 10018

 Read more: Friday’s rooftop Sky Room are free party.
-Come enjoy drinks, great music and dancing, or relax in the outdoor heated patio and enjoy breathtaking views of the Manhattan skyline.
+Come to enjoy drinks, great music and dancing.
+This is a wonderful occasion to relax in the outdoor heated patio and enjoy breathtaking views of the Manhattan skyline.

 Cost: Free